gdavida/fenrir/lesson_plans/week_06/day_03.markdown

 # Homework - A

 Do a front-end drill, but set a timer for 120 minutes (break this out into smaller chunks if you want).
 Build the site so it works both on mobile and full-screen.
+My preference is that you use Bootstrap for the responsive part, but you can write your media queries from scratch.

 ---

 # Homework - B

-Take [this basic Sinatra application]() (there aren't any models) and provide some styling per the comps.
+Take [this basic Sinatra application]() (there aren't any models) and provide some styling.
+It should work on both a phone (or phone-width display) and on a full-screen desktop.

 ---